bonitasoft/bonita-doc/md/database-configuration.md

 ### Create the database(s)

-The first step in configuring Bonita BPM with your RDBMS is to create the new databases (i.e. schemas): one for engine data, and another one, optionally, if you use business data.
+The first step in configuring Bonita with your RDBMS is to create the new databases (i.e. schemas): one for engine data, and another one, optionally, if you use business data.

 To do so, you need a RDBMS user account that has sufficient privileges (i.e. privileges to create new schema).